goauthentik/authentik/outpost/README.md

 ## Development

-authentik Proxy uses an auto-generated API Client to communicate with authentik.
+authentik outpost uses an auto-generated API Client to communicate with authentik.
 This client is not kept in git.
-To generate the client locally, run `make generate`.
+To generate the client locally, run `make gen-outpost` in the root directory of the repo.

-Afterwards you can build the proxy like any other Go project, using `go build`.
+Afterwards you can build the outpost like any other Go project, using `go build ./cmd/proxy/server.go` or `go build ./cmd/ldap/server.go`.